thatanab/datarockie-dsb12-2025/README.md

-# Weclome to My Bootcamp Projects
+# Welcome to My Bootcamp Projects

 ## Technologies that I use